 - Location: Enter the computer/server IP address of the database.
 This server address should include the port separated by a colon.
 By default, the port is 5439, for example: [IP Address]:5439.
 To connect to a database running on your own computer, enter localhost.

-If Windows Authentication is configured with the database in the User Name and Password fields, enter your database credentials.
+- If Windows Authentication is configured with the database, enter your database credentials in the User Name and Password fields.

-Note: If you encounter problems connecting to Amazon RedShift, please see this article in our support forums.
+Note: If you encounter problems connecting to Amazon RedShift, see this article in our support forum.